communitiesuk/oava-audit-debezium-spike/README.md

 This doesn't actually get picked up at the moment until we can specify the driver class name as an environment variable.
 I have currently got a PR with the Debezium project to address this: https://github.com/debezium/debezium/pull/4713

-Note: When starting up the containers using `docker-compose up`, Debezium-Server will fail to start initially because it needs the MySql database and the Kinesis stream to ready first.
-Therefore once the services have started you can run `docker-compose up -d` in another window and it will start up Debezium-Server.

 ## Debezium-Server

 In a nutshell we have source - our mysql database and a sink - the target system, in our case Kinesis.